xiongyu0523/azure-sphere-bootcamp/Lab-1.md

     ![](images/open-project.png)

-4. **(Optional)** If you're using AVNET_MT3620_SK, there're addtional modifications required since official sample code are based on MT3620_RDB board.
-Azure Sphere OS use[hardware definition file](https://docs.microsoft.com/en-us/azure-sphere/app-development/manage-hardware-dependencies) to abstract hardware.
+4. **(Optional)** If you're using AVNET Dev Kit (AVNET_MT3620_SK), there're addtional modifications required as the official sample code are based on SEEED Dev Kit (MT3620_RDB board).
+Azure Sphere OS use [hardware definition file](https://docs.microsoft.com/en-us/azure-sphere/app-development/manage-hardware-dependencies) to abstract hardware.
 Double click CMakeSettings.json file in Solution Explorer, a 'CMake Settings' page will pop, click **Edit JSON** to edit it.

     ![](images/cmakesetting.png)

-    Change the value of AzureSphereTargetHardwareDefinitionDirectory to avnet_mt3620_sk and save (CTRL+S).
+    Change the value of *AzureSphereTargetHardwareDefinitionDirectory* to avnet_mt3620_sk and save (CTRL+S).
 A CMake cache generation process will start and complete soon with `'1> CMake generation finished.'` message display at the end.

     ![](images/avnet.png)